Engineering OnRamp Programs

-CEDO offers a collection of summer programs for a diverse group of middle and high school students.
-We strive to provide greater educational opportunities for young people including individuals from educational, cultural, geographic, or socioeconomic backgrounds considered to be underrepresented in engineering.
-Our camps challenge young people to explore engineering disciplines through exciting real-world challenges.
-The curriculum takes a holistic approach to learning focusing on STEM education, personal and professional development, and college readiness.
+Engineering OnRamp offers a collection of programs for a diverse group of middle and high school students.
+They strive to provide greater educational opportunities for young people including individuals from educational, cultural, geographic, or socioeconomic backgrounds considered to be underrepresented in engineering.
+Their programs invite young people to explore engineering disciplines through exciting real-world challenges.
+Their curriculum takes a holistic approach to learning focused on STEM education, personal and professional development, and college readiness.

-SCEEP (Summer College Engineering Exposure Program) is a 10-day residential program for 40-60 current 11th graders.
-SCEEP will expose participants to various engineering disciplines.
-Participants work in teams to solve a real-life multifaceted problem using engineering concepts.
-SCEEP also gives participants a head start on the college application process and a glimpse into life as a Michigan Engineering student.
-Discover the Michigan Difference and explore engineering to see if it’s your passion!
-Learn more about SCEEP.
+Summer High School Apprentice Researchers Program (SHARP) is a 6-week program for current 11th-grade Michigan residents.
+Participants receive a stipend of $2,800 while conducting research under the guidance of U-M faculty and graduate students.
+SHARP gives participants a head start on the college application process and a glimpse into life as a Michigan Engineering student.
+Discover the Michigan Difference and explore engineering research to see if it’s your passion!

 Thinkabit Lab Summer Camp